Building Scalable Video Understanding Benchmarks through Sports: : A nnotation and Video S tream A lignment P ipeline for Sports Matches

 \section{\ASAP: \textbf{A}nnotation and Video \textbf{S}tream \textbf{A}lignment \textbf{P}ipeline for Sports Matches}

-Sports matches provide an abundant source of long videos, with matches often lasting multiple hours.
-These matches also have a rich source of corresponding play-by-play annotations (i.e. expert commentary of major events in the match) easily accessible on the web~\cite{ESPNCricinfo, ESPNfootball}.
+Sports matches provide an abundant source of long videos, along with a rich source of corresponding play-by-play annotations (i.e. expert commentary of major events in the match) easily accessible on the web~\cite{ESPNCricinfo, ESPNfootball}.
 These play-by-play annotations are, however, not useful standalone as they are not aligned with the video of the match.
-To address this, we introduce \ASAP, a fully automated annotation pipeline for automatically aligning sports videos with their corresponding play-by-play annotations available on the web. \ASAP automatically parses \metadata from the scorecard embedded in sports match video through an OCR detector and then uses these states to align the video with dense annotations available on the web.
-Thus, \ASAP enables us to create long video datasets with unprecedented scale with virtually zero annotation cost and is only limited by access to sports matches.
-We describe \ASAP in more detail below.
+We, therefore, introduce \ASAP, a fully automated annotation pipeline for automatically aligning sports videos with their corresponding play-by-play annotations available on the web. \ASAP automatically parses \metadata from the scorecard embedded in sports match video through an OCR detector (as seen in Figure \ref{fig:schematic}) and then uses these states to align the video with dense annotations available on the web.
+Thus, \ASAP enables the creation of long video datasets with unprecedented scale at virtually zero annotation cost.
+We first give a brief overview of \ASAP and then describe the different stages of \ASAP in more detail.

+\textbf{\ASAP Overview.} \ASAP first extracts the scorecards embedded in a sports video and automatically parses the state of the match.
+For instance, Basketball and Football games have a running game clock, whereas, Cricket matches have information about the \textit{ball} being played (Section~\ref{subsec:cricket_overview}).
+We crop out the scorecard from each video frame in the match and extract the \metadata contained within it using an Optical Character Recognition (OCR) system (shown in Figure~\ref{fig:asap_stage1}).
+We then use the \metadata to get the corresponding commentary from the web annotations (Sec.~\ref{subsec:asap_stage2}) and assign one of the discrete events for that sport (Refer to Appendix~\ref{appendix:events} for a list of events).
+This multi-stage approach allows us to align every video frame in the match to the corresponding commentary and discrete event.